Airbuses side stick improves crew comfort and control, but is there a hidden cost?

 ATSB Occurrence Report, 2007

 As the original designers noted ‘having two sets of hands on the controls is a no no..’
-(Corps 1988) but in an emergency with a traditional yoke control the instinctual grab by the PNF is something that is clearly visible and also inherently self resolves the control contention.
+(Corps 1988) but in an emergency with a traditional yoke control the instinctual grab by the PNF is something that is clearly visible and also inherently self resolves the control contention, usually by one pilot yelling at the other.
 A series of aural alerts and visual priority symbology on a display, while technically achieving the same effect, is a more complex coordination mechanism and, it appears, more likely to break down during high stress events.
 We continue to see this behaviour in flight crew to this day, see for example the unannounced transfer of control between pilots during the AF 447 accident, so this appears to be a recurrent procedural violation (4).

 But what do pilots prefer?